momomo/momomo.com.platform.Nanotime/README.md

 No, but is there even *such a definition*?
 What is time?
 Time always have a reference point.
 Even atomic clocks do not give a 100% accurate definition of time at any given moment.

 * Can two machines that make use of this reliably record time of invocation and could a third party reliably tell which came first?
 No, we can not state that either since each machine will generate a different set of calibrated values against it's own `System.currentTimeMillis()`.
 There will be slight variances.
-But given that two machines could synchronize their time and reference point, it is possible we could say an invocation occurred before the other using the generated timestamp.
+But given that two machines could synchronize their time and reference point, it is possible we could say an invocation occurred before the other using the generated timestamp but that is after such synchronization has been perfomed.
+ &nbsp;
+ This library provides no means to perform such synchronization of reference points across several machines but we've left the implementation open for such possibilities.
+We think a master machine could be made to to send out its own `System.nanoTime()` calls repeatedly which slaves would use to calibrate against instead.

-Measuring the *error size* is possible but very difficult since:
+#####Measuring the *error size* is possible but very difficult since:

    1. We can not issue both commands at the exact same time, but only one after the other.

-   2. A call to `System.nanoTime()` followed by a call to `System.currentTimeMillis()` followed by a call to `System.nanoTime()` might at times take `30ns` between each and at times a wopping `0.4ms`.
-The JVM sometimes generates big diffs between these calls and when we compare their numbers, the difference might be very large between two calls despite the min being as close as `30ns`.
+   3. Cost of call to `System.nanoTime()` as well as to `System.currentTimeMillis()` is not constant and linear, and can vary greatly with a call to `System.nanoTime()` followed by a call to `System.currentTimeMillis()`, and followed by a call to `System.nanoTime()` might at times take `30ns` between each and at times a wopping `0.4ms`.
+The JVM sometimes generates big diffs between these calls and when we compare their numbers, the difference might be very large between two calls despite the `min` being as close as `30ns`.

    3. `System.currentTimeMillis()` is not reliable to compare to in the first place as it might report a millisecond switch `±0.1ms` off.

    4. Acccuracy depends much on your computers ability to calibrate better.
 A slow computer is likely to yield less accurate results.

 ##### Question

-If we plot `System.nanoTime()` over time, will we get a `100%` perfectly linear graph?
-If we do so for `System.currentTimeMillis()` do we as well?
+If we plot `System.nanoTime()` over the most accurate clock ever devised, will we get a `100%` perfectly linear graph?
+How about `System.currentTimeMillis()`?
+What if plot the ratio between both?

-No, because `System.currentTimeMillis()` is not linear, nor consistent in reporting time on time, which is to be expected as `System.currentTimeMillis()` can not be 100% consistent against `System.nanoTime()` where it would flip a `ms` on the exact end of a `ms` on the `1000 000ns` because it is only millisecond precision.
+No, because `System.currentTimeMillis()` is not linear, nor consistent in reporting ***time on time***, which is to be expected as `System.currentTimeMillis()` can not be `100%` consistent against `System.nanoTime()` where it would flip a `ms` on the exact end of a `ms` on the `1000 000ns` because it is only millisecond precision.
 It **can not time** a `nanosecond` switch that precisely.

 ***It should be highlighted that once calibrated our reference point stays constant, always remains the same, and never changes.***